Find a centre near you... FIND HELP EMAIL US

 FASD London

-Ginette Lamothe is the sole parent of an amazing boy diagnosed with Fetal Alcohol Spectrum Disorder (FASD).
+Ginette is the sole parent of an amazing boy diagnosed with Fetal Alcohol Spectrum Disorder (FASD).
 Her adoptive experience included little support or information about her son’s diagnosis.
-As a result, Ginette became immersed in learning everything she could to understand her child’s needs to give him the best possible chance of success.
-She has since learned that parenting a child with FASD often requires a shift in understanding and approach, and that success is a two-sided coin which includes understanding and meeting the needs of the child, while learning skills and becoming intentional and resilient as a parent.
-Ginette’s passion is educating others about FASD, advocating her her son as well as the FASD community, and providing support to other parents on this unique journey.
-Her goal is to help parents feel more competent and confident by empowering them with the information, resources and support they need to succeed.
-Ginette has been active as a parent mentor, a member of a number of FASD groups and committees and has played an advisory role in several planning committees and initiatives.
-Ginette is always keeping current on research, best practices and what’s happening in the FASD world, as she strives to continue growing and learning as a parent of a child with special needs.
+As a result, Ginette immersed herself in learning everything she could to understand her child’s needs and give him the best possible chance of success.
+She has since learned that parenting a child with FASD often requires a shift in understanding and approach, and that success is a two-sided coin: understanding and meeting the child’s needs while learning skills and becoming intentional and resilient as a parent.
+Ginette’s passion is educating others about FASD, advocating for her son as well as the FASD community, and providing support to other parents on this unique journey.
+Her goal is to help parents feel more competent and confident by empowering them with the information, resources, and support they need to succeed.
+Ginette has been active as a parent mentor, a member of a number of FASD groups and committees, and an advisor to several planning committees and initiatives.
+Ginette is always keeping current on research, best practices, and what’s happening in the FASD world, as she strives to continue growing and learning as a parent of a child with special needs.

 FASD Ontario

-Darlene Durand is a Registered Early Childhood Educator and part time professor at a local college in the ECE program.
+Darlene is a Registered Early Childhood Educator and a part-time professor in the ECE program at a local college.
 Her passion for FASD was sparked when her family became a foster home for newborn babies.
-They have been blessed by adoption and their 16-year-old daughter who has FASD, is the reason for Darlene’s passion.
-Finding ways to guide and support her daughter with strength-based modalities has driven Darlene’s advocacy in the community and most recently in the Healthcare system alongside her daughter.
-Darlene’s passion and energy is supported by her husband Chris, who is the brakes to her gas pedal at times but together they find success even amidst some of the most challenging moments on their parenting journey.
+They have been blessed by adoption, and their 16-year-old daughter, who has FASD, is the reason for Darlene’s passion.
+Finding ways to guide and support her daughter with strength-based modalities has driven Darlene’s advocacy in the community and, most recently, in the Healthcare system alongside her daughter.
+Darlene’s passion and energy are supported by her husband, Chris, who is the brake on her gas pedal at times, but together they find success even amid some of the most challenging moments on their parenting journey.
 Team LOVE is what the Durand Family has called themselves as they navigate situations, leading with love.
 Knowing that to help anyone be the best they can be, they need to know they are loved first and foremost.
-Team LOVE is also involved in cheering on caregivers, providing opportunities for connection and community, to give those raising children the hope and strength they need to get through each day.
+Team LOVE also cheers on caregivers, providing opportunities for connection and community to give those raising children the hope and strength they need to get through each day.

 Guelph

 Holly and Jeff are the loving parents of 3 boys in Guelph, ON.
-All three of their children struggle with a variety of serious mental health disorders and challenges (eg: ADHD, bipolar disorder, PTSD, OCD, depression, anxiety).
-Over the past 15 years they have navigated and worked with many different levels and branches of the mental health system across the province as they advocated for their sons.
-Holly and Jeff identified the lack of a local support group for parents of children with mental health disorders, which led to becoming PCMH Family Peer Supporters in Guelph.
-They share a passion for helping families navigate the system, advocate for their children and by listening to their journeys.
+All three of their children struggle with a variety of serious mental health disorders and challenges (eg, ADHD, bipolar disorder, PTSD, OCD, depression, anxiety).
+Over the past 15 years, they have navigated and worked with many levels and branches of the mental health system across the province while advocating for their sons.
+Holly and Jeff identified the lack of a local support group for parents of children with mental health disorders, which led to their becoming PCMH Family Peer Supporters in Guelph.
+They share a passion for helping families navigate the system, advocating for their children, and listening to their journeys.

 Hamilton